CUBRID/cubrid-testtools/CTP/README.md

 		```

 	* For multi-instance test
-	Multi-instance test requires one controller and one or more test instances.
 		* Prepare at least two accounts for the multiple test instances (e.g., one account named as ``controller``, another account named as ``shell_instance1``)
 		* On ``controller`` account
 			* Configure environment variables